Alibaba1503/Progtask/README.md

-"# progtask"
+# progtask

- " Site where you can get a view over your tasks "
+Site where you can get a view over your tasks

- " To work on it: git clone https://github.com/Alibaba1503/Progtask.git  or if you have the map do: git pull "
+To work on it: git clone https://github.com/Alibaba1503/Progtask.git

+or if you have already the map do: git pull

- " When finishd working do "
+When finishd working do:

- " git add .  "
+git add .

- " git commit -m "updated" "
+git commit -m "updated"

- " git push -u origin master "
+git push -u origin master